Overview

-This guide breaks down the full cost picture, from minor surface oxidation to structural frame rust, including repair methods, realistic price ranges, DIY versus professional comparisons, and the warning signs that mean a car may not be worth repairing.
-For car owners dealing with broader body damage alongside corrosion, the collision repair service page covers how structural and cosmetic repairs intersect.
+This guide breaks down the full cost picture — from minor surface oxidation to structural frame rust.
+Repair methods, realistic price ranges, DIY versus professional comparisons, and the warning signs that mean a car may not be worth repairing.

-Not all rust is the same, and the type present on a vehicle is the single biggest factor in determining car rust repair cost.
+Not all rust is the same.
+The type present on a vehicle is the single biggest factor in determining car rust repair cost.
 Auto body professionals categorize corrosion into four levels, and the price jumps significantly at each stage.

-Surface rust is the earliest stage, light orange discoloration where the clear coat (the transparent protective layer over paint) has been chipped or worn thin.
-The metal is not yet compromised.
+Surface rust is the earliest stage — light orange discoloration where the clear coat has been chipped or worn thin.
+The metal isn't yet compromised.
 A body shop will sand away the oxidation, apply rust-inhibiting primer, and repaint the area.
 Typical cost: $150 to $400 per panel.

 Bubble rust appears as paint that has lifted away from the metal in blistered patches.
 Moisture has worked past the paint layer, and rust is spreading laterally beneath it.
 Repair requires removing all affected paint, treating or grinding the corroded metal, applying filler if needed, and repainting.
 Typical cost: $400 to $1,000 per panel.

 Penetrating rust has eaten entirely through the metal, leaving holes or paper-thin sections.
-The metal cannot simply be treated, it must be replaced.
+The metal can't simply be treated — it must be replaced.
 Body shops cut out the rusted section and weld in new metal called a patch panel, then refinish the area.
 Typical cost: $1,000 to $2,500 per panel, depending on how much metal needs replacement.

 Note: Labor rates vary by region.
 Metro-area shops typically charge 40% to 60% more per hour than shops in smaller markets.
 A $600 repair in a rural Midwest town may run $900 to $1,000 in a coastal metro.